 Those expenses, and any others that you’re saving on while working from home, can be redirected into your home office budget.

-If you’re considering renovating your house in some way to make more space for your home office — finishing your basement, putting in a new wall, building an extension — then you might want to get a home improvement loan to help you pay the cost.
+If you’re considering renovating your house in some way to make more space for your home office — finishing your basement, putting in a new wall, or building an extension, for example — then you might want to get a home improvement loan to help you pay the cost.

-Unfortunately, due to recent changes in the tax code, employees will not be able to deduct office expenses from their taxes.
-So if you used to work in an office but were just told to work from home because of coronavirus, you probably don’t qualify.7 Even more reason to ask your boss about a home office budget!
+Unfortunately, due to changes in the tax code, employees will not be able to deduct office expenses from their taxes.
+So if you used to work in an office but were just told to work from home because of the pandemic, you probably don’t qualify.
+Even more reason to ask your boss about a home office budget!